-- Introduction to Neurodevelopmental Differences - Various Contextualised Safeguarding Topics including CSE, County Lines, FGM, etc. - Parent and Child - Bridge to Foster
+- Introduction to Neurodevelopmental Differences - Various Contextualised Safeguarding Topics including CSE, County Lines, FGM, etc. - · Parent and Child - Bridge to Foster

-Our Foster Carers training is managed via a world class Learning Management System (LMS).
-This means that they can see at a glance what training is required for their role, check their own progress, enrol on classroom and virtual courses and access hundreds of online learning modules from our partners at Litmos Heroes - all for free!
+Our Foster Carers training is managed via a world class Learning Management System (SHINE).
+This means that they can see at a glance what training is required for their role, check their own progress, enrol on classroom and virtual courses and access hundreds of online learning modules.